Alphabet

 Materials Required:

-Metal or plastic bucket, award cards, marker, adhesive letters or paint
+Metal or plastic bucket, award cards, marker, adhesive letters, or paint

 Procedure: